jnunyez/synchronization/README.md

       qlEnable: 1                     # <-- ESMC Quality Level enabled
 EOF
 ```
 Note here that `enp81s0f3` is configured as a Slave port, whereas `enp81s0f2` interface is configured as master port to feed phase/time and frequency to other nodes in the synchronization hierarchy.
-These nodes can be either Boundary Clocks or Ordinary Clocks.
+These nodes can be either Boundary Clocks or Slave Clocks.

 ## Telecom Boundary Clock Operation <a name="stsconfigBCop"></a>